Robbie Grossman Player Props: Rangers vs. Mariners

-Robbie Grossman and his .368 on-base percentage over his past 10 games (52 points higher than his season-long percentage), will be in action for the Texas Rangers against the Seattle Mariners and Luis Castillo on June 2 at 8:05 PM ET.
+The Texas Rangers, including Robbie Grossman and his .405 on-base percentage over his past 10 games, battle the Seattle Mariners at Globe Life Field, Saturday at 4:05 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Tigers.
+In his most recent game he had a one-hit showing (1-for-3) against the Mariners.

 Robbie Grossman Game Info & Props vs. the Mariners